datastax/csharp-driver/README.md

 ## Upgrading from previous versions

+If you are upgrading from previous versions of the driver, [visit the Upgrade Guide][upgrade-guide].

 If you are upgrading to [DataStax Enterprise][dse], use the [DSE C# driver][dse-driver] for more features and better compatibility.

-If you are upgrading from the 2.1 branch of the driver, be sure to have a look at the [upgrade guide][upgrade-to-250].

-If you are upgrading from the 1.x branch of the driver, follow the [upgrade guide to 2.0][upgrade-to-200], and then the above document.

 ## Basic Usage